jadecobra/python_tdd_exercises/source/classes/family_ties.rst

 * :ref:`how to use classes<classes>`
 * :ref:`how to make classes<everything in python is a child of object>`

-:ref:`Would you like to use the setUp method in the assertion_error project?<AssertionError 2: use the setUp method>`
+:ref:`Would you like to use test classes with parents?<family ties>`

 ----